naftali100/async_tgbot/README.md

 you can access the update as object or as array. `$u->message->chat->id` or `$u['message']['chat']['id']`.

-you can skip the update type (message is above example).
+you can skip the update type (message in above example).

 `$u->data` will be the callback data in callback update. `$u->message_id` is the message_id.